edwinksl/do-slack-slash/slack_slash.md

 ### Introduction

 In this guide, you will to set up a [Slack](https://slack.com/) slash command on a Ubuntu 16.04 server using a [Flask](http://flask.pocoo.org/) app.
 This Flask app is served by a [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) application server and a [Nginx](https://nginx.org/) server that acts as a reverse proxy.
-This slash command can then be invoked from any Slack team in which you install the slash command as part of a Slack app.
+This slash command can then be invoked from any Slack workspace in which you install the slash command as part of a Slack app.
 For API documentation about Slack slash commands, visit https://api.slack.com/slash-commands.

 ## Prerequisites